 If you’re using a silicone mold, it couldn’t be easier to remove the pops.
 Just peel the silicone mold away from the pop!

-Ingredients and substitutions
+Strawberry yogurt popsicles: Ingredients and substitutions

-Dairy-free: It’s so easy to make this recipe dairy-free, just by using your favorite nondairy plain yogurt.
+It's so easy to make this recipe dairy-free, just by using your favorite nondairy plain yogurt.
 My favorite nondairy yogurt is coconut-based since I find that the soy-based ones have a strange texture and flavor.

-Berries: I think that this recipe would work perfectly with any sort of berry (especially blueberries).
+I think that this recipe would work perfectly with any sort of berry (especially blueberries).
 Since you can quickly and easily strain out the seeds, even blackberries or raspberries should work just fine.

 You can also use frozen berries, whether strawberries are in season or not.
-During peak strawberry season, though, I like to use fresh berries since I can select just the right container of berries from the grocery store—and they’re reasonably priced.
+During peak strawberry season, though, I like to use fresh berries since I can select just the right container of berries from the grocery storeโand they're reasonably priced.

-Sugar: In place of granulated sugar, you can use a similar amount of honey or Lyle’s Golden syrup.
-I’d avoid using any sugar with a stronger flavor, like coconut palm sugar, since it will compete with the flavor of the berries.
+In place of granulated sugar, you can use a similar amount of honey or Lyle's Golden syrup.
+I'd avoid using any sugar with a stronger flavor, like coconut palm sugar, since it will compete with the flavor of the berries.

 If you’d like to try making this refined sugar-free, you can try using granulated erythritol or Swerve granulated sugar replacement.
 Stevia drops might even work fine.
 The sugar is there only for sweetness.